richelbilderbeek/dlip/report/README.md

 ## What are phylogenetics?

 ## What is an API

 An API makes it easier for programmers to interact with hardware, databases and other stuff.
 It combines certain actions to save programmers from having to write the same standard code all the time.
-Just as a graphical user interface makes it easier for people to use programs, application programming interfaces make it easier for developers to use certain technologies in building applications.
-By abstracting the underlying implementation and only exposing objects or actions the developer needs, an API reduces the cognitive load on a programmer.
-While a graphical interface for an email client might provide a user with a button that performs all the steps for fetching and highlighting new emails, an API for file input/output might give the developer a function that copies a file from one location to another without requiring that the developer understand the file system operations occurring behind the scenes.[5]
+Just as a GUI makes it easier for people to use programs, API's make it easier for developers to use certain technologies in building applications.
+By abstracting the underlying implementation and only exposing objects or actions the developer needs, an API reduces the cognitive load on a programmer.[5]

 *Just to be clear, all the neural networks we talk about are artificial, except for when we say they're not.